Patti teaches spelling by simply correcting children’s spelling errors

 When children misspell words in their writing, Patti simply takes out her red pen and corrects each spelling by writing the correct spelling next to the children’s incorrect spelling.
 Patti tells the children to take notice of the corrections and encourages them to use the correct spellings from now on.

-The teacher must be mindful that simply correcting or grading children’s work is not the same as teaching.
-The teacher did not explain the phonological and spelling rules necessary to understand the correct spellings.
-Without these explanations, children will likely learn the correct spellings by memorization.
-For some children, memorizing the spelling of a word is not real knowledge that they can apply to writing other words.
+Although the teacher has graded and corrected the children’s misspelled words, this may not be enough for some children to spell correctly.
+Since the teacher did not explain any letter-sound or spelling rules, children are likely to learn the correct spellings by memorization.
+For some children, memorizing the spelling of a word is not real knowledge that they can apply to spelling other words.

-- Understand the thought processes behind children’s misspelled words and fix their incorrect strategies.
+- Understand the thought processes behind children’s misspelled words and fix incorrect strategies.